 Usually I pencil in quick gestural outlines as a guide for painting forms later.
 Other times I jump right to the background and splash in layer upon layer of watercolor.
 It really depends on the source material and if the background has enough detail to bother with.

-When crisp edges aren’t a concern, I’ll block in color quickly with the watercolor brush.
+When crisp edges aren’t a concern, I’ll block in color with the watercolor brush.
 I achieve continuous tones by painting slowly and never removing the stylus (or my finger) from the screen.
 If I want to create a smooth gradation in color I move the brush progressively faster to fade it out.

-Brightening existing areas is easily achieved with the watercolor brush.
+Brightening existing areas is achieved with the watercolor brush.
 Mix enough white into a color and the brush can be used to lighten.
 This technique is perfect for adding highlights or correcting mistakes when an eraser’s edges might be too harsh.
 When working with white my general rule of thumb is to move fast.
 If you stick around in one location too long it’ll lighten too fast.
 The same is true when using full black…

 To shade existing areas apply a darker hue, gray, or black.
 For backgrounds I tend to use a light blue-gray to paint in shadows.
-I prefer to start light and layer on multiple strokes to add depth and contrast gradually.
+I prefer to start light and layer glazes to add depth and contrast gradually.
 When working on a subjects’ face, I’ll use a dull brown to add dimension and shape.
 Applying a coat of gray or brown works wonders on hair as well.

 I don’t use the fountain pen or marker tools all that much because I like my illustrations to have a more painterly feel to them.
-However, these tools are perfect for covering large irregular shaped areas with a base color — like hair.
+These tools are perfect for covering large irregular shaped areas with a base color — like hair.